TSA PreCheck will remain operational, despite earlier suspension plans

 Image: FAA Targets 40 "High-Volume" US Airports For Flight Cuts Amid Government Shutdown

-Travelers wait in line to clear through a TSA checkpoint at the Miami International Airport on November 10, 2025 in Miami, Florida.Joe Raedle / Getty Images
+Travelers wait in line at a TSA checkpoint at Miami International Airport on Nov.
+10.Joe Raedle / Getty Images

-The programs include the Transportation Security Administration's TSA PreCheck, which allows vetted passengers to forgo customary security check-in lines for quicker passage, as well as U.S. Customs and Border Protection's Global Entry, which offers similarly rapid check-ins for Americans at U.S. ports of entry.
+The Transportation Security Administration’s PreCheck program allows vetted passengers to forgo customary security check-in lines for quicker passage.
+U.S. Customs and Border Protection’s Global Entry, which offers similarly rapid check-ins for Americans at U.S. ports of entry, was also suspended.
+The TSA spokesperson did not address that status of that program on Sunday.

-The suspension, first reported by The Washington Post, will start at 6 a.m.
-ET Sunday, DHS spokeswoman Tricia McLaughlin said in a statement.
+The suspension of both programs, first reported by The Washington Post, was supposed to start at 6 a.m.
+ET on Sunday, DHS spokeswoman Tricia McLaughlin said in a statement.

-Secretary of Homeland Security Kristi Noem blamed congressional Democrats and said the lack of funding endangers Americans and puts personnel in a financial bind.
+Homeland Security Secretary Kristi Noem blamed congressional Democrats and said the lack of funding endangers Americans and puts personnel in a financial bind.

 The DHS funding shutdown started Feb.
-14 as the White House and Senate Democrats negotiate changes to DHS and its Immigration and Customs Enforcement agency after two people were killed by federal law enforcement personnel in Minneapolis amid a federal crackdown on undocumented immigrants.
+14 as the White House and Senate Democrats negotiate changes to DHS and its Immigration and Customs Enforcement agency after two people were killed by federal law enforcement in Minneapolis amid a federal immigration crackdown.

-Personnel at the Federal Emergency Management Agency, the Transportation Security Administration and the Coast Guard aren't being paid, though most will continue coming to work because their jobs are considered critical.
+Personnel at the Federal Emergency Management Agency, the TSA and the Coast Guard aren’t being paid, though most will continue coming to work because their jobs are considered critical.

 ICE and Customs and Border Protection personnel are continuing their paid work under $75 billion in funding approved last year under President Donald Trump’s tax cut and spending law.